 Medical costs and medical costs payable include estimates of the Company's obligations for medical care services that have been rendered on behalf of insured consumers, but for which claims have either not yet been received or processed, and for liabilities for physician, hospital and other medical cost disputes.
 The Company develops estimates for medical costs incurred but not reported using an actuarial process that is consistently applied, centrally controlled and automated.
 The actuarial models consider factors such as time from date of service to claim receipt, claim processing backlogs, care provider contract rate changes, medical care utilization and other medical cost trends.
 The Company estimates liabilities for physician, hospital and other medical cost disputes based upon an analysis of potential outcomes, assuming a combination of litigation and settlement strategies.
 Each period, the Company re-examines previously established medical costs payable estimates based on actual claim submissions and other changes in facts and circumstances.
-As the medical costs payable estimates recorded in prior periods develop, the Company adjusts the amount of the estimates and includes the changes in estimates in medical costs in the period in which the change is identified.
-Medical costs also include the direct cost of patient care rendered through OptumHealth.
+As the medical costs payable estimates the changes in estimates in medical costs in the period in which the change is identified.
+Medical costs also include the direct cost of patient care.